catalin-oancea/information-retrieval-project1/README.md

         * `Indexer.java` - Uses `DocumentParser.java` to parse a each file from the `../data/documents` folder.
 After the parsing is done, it uses Lucene to generate and write the index (in the `../data/index` directory).
         * `Main.java` - Triggers the functionality from `Indexer.java` or `Searcher.java` (depending on the user input).
         * `MyRomanianAnalyzer.java` - Duplicate of `RomanianAnalyzer` with a small change (getting rid of diacritics after stemming phase).
+        * `Result.java` - Used as a DTO, to return the results from the searcher.
         * `Searcher.java` - Used to search the inverted index.
 Accepts a path to the inverted index and a query string.
     * `SwingInterface` - Contains UI implementation
         * `SwingMainFrame.java` - This is the main frame, which has a border layout.
 On the left side (`WEST`) there is the `SwingIndexingPanel`.
 On the right side (`CENTER`) there is the `SwingSearchingPanel`.